 - Other costs

-On average, the Victims Compensation Assistance Program receives over 8,600 new claims and pays an average $13 million per year on behalf of crime victims.
+On average, the Victims Compensation Assistance Program (VCAP) receives over 10,000 new claims and pays an average $13 million per year on behalf of crime victims.
 VCAP is the payer of last resort.
-VCAP is able to reimburse insurance co-pays, out-of-netwrok expenses and other out-of-pocket costs.
+VCAP is able to reimburse insurance co-pays, out-of-network expenses and other out-of-pocket costs.
 Contact the program for more information.
 VCAP does not reimburse victims for pain and suffering or for stolen or damaged property (with some exceptions).
 Also, there are limits to how much money some benefits will provide.
 The overall maximum award is $35,000.

 How to be Compensated

 For more information, contact a local victim service provider.

 As a victim service provider, to provide the most benefit to a crime victim filing for compensation, the following tips may assist you:

 Provide assistance by working one-on-one with the victim to help them file the claim;